tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 - You can also check quickstart #fetch https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-bicep?tabs=CLI
 ```

-After you deploy Bicep template use Azure CLI to run build task in Azure Container Registry.
-You can use Ask mode in Github Copilot to write it for you with prompt similar to ```Give me Azure CLI command to use on-demand build for my dotnet application in Azure Container Registry under name lego-catalog.```.
+After deploying the Bicep template, use the Azure CLI to run an on‑demand ACR build.
+You can have Copilot generate the command (e.g., “Give me an Azure CLI command for an on‑demand build in ACR for my .NET app named lego-catalog”).

 ```powershell
 # Build in ACR